Zantingh, Petra - VM - Marleen Hengelaar

 The Lord is with me; I will not be afraid.
 What can mere mortals do to me?
 It is better to take refuge in the Lord than to trust in humans.

-After this they go out to the Mount of Olives.
-Jesus takes Peter, James and John with him and begins to be deeply grieved and agitated.
+After this Jesus and his disciples go out to the Mount of Olives.
+Once there, Jesus takes Peter, James and John with him and begins to be deeply grieved and agitated.
 “Remain here, pray for me, stay awake with me,” he pleads.
 Then he prays: “My Father, if it is possible, let this cup pass from me.”
 Jesus himself puts the image of the cup central in Matthew 26 to describe the terror facing him.
 Petra Zantingh’s Watchful Trees shows us this cup, entwined with a crown of thorns – thorns referring to the curse in Genesis 3.
 How bitterly painful to drink from a cup with sharp prickles like this.

-The cup could refer to the cup of God’s wrath or judgement, but here I see it as the cup of Christ’s calling.
+The cup could refer to the cup of God’s wrath or judgement, but here I see it as the cup of Christ’s calling that he has willingly agreed to drink.
 Did you notice the ear of the cup in the painting?
-A calling asks for obedience, for acceptance of the suffering that comes with a life’s task.
+A calling asks for listening and obedience, for acceptance of the suffering that comes with a life’s task.
 Underneath the cup it is dark; there is even a hint of a snake.
 Yet higher up there are greens with a suggestion of leaves.
 The cup itself is bright and white, almost shiny at the top.
-Do we see the face and body of Christ shimmering behind it, through it?
-Through this cup Jesus gives himself to us, filling the cup with the wine of his blood.
+And do we see a hint of a person, of Christ’s face shimmering behind the cup?
+It is through drinking this cup that Jesus gives himself to us, filling the cup with the wine of his blood.

 When Jesus returns to his beloved disciples, he finds them sleeping.
 Maybe the four cups of wine of the Passover meal got the better of them.
 They seem to be ‘in the dark’ about their master’s life’s work.
 It must have made Jesus feel very lonely in his mission.
 The miserable betrayal by his best friends has begun.
 Thank God he is not really alone.
-His Father is watching over him.
+The creation and the Creator are watching over him.